Ballasting and deballasting is very essential in ships. It is an operation keenly supervised by ship officers to maintain the vessel’s stability.

 When a ship runs aground, a portion of her weight rests on the seabed.

-Deballasting on the right tanks while keeping the propeller submerge may help free her with the help of her engines.
+Deballasting on the right tanks while keeping the propeller submerged may help free her with the help of her engines.

 Or she can completely empty her ballast tanks and ask assistance from salvage tugs if the latter doesn’t work.
-If all those fails, she may need a dredger.
+If all those fail, she may need a dredger to remove the seabed around her.

 7. Hull Breach

 Ballast tanks are not only meant for carrying seawater.
-They are also the first line of defense that protects the ship from hull breach.
+They are also the first line of defense that protects the ship from hull breaches.

 Since ballast tanks are segregated from each other, a hole from one tank is only contained in that part.
 The right mix of ballasting and deballasting may still be able to keep the ship afloat.

-What’s your experience with ballasting and deballasting operation?
+What’s your experience with ballasting and deballasting operations?